These organisations are all voluntarily run providing great services for women and families with excellent information booklets free to download:

 This is a network of my professional body The Chartered Society of Physiotherapy.
 The POGP is run by voluntary physiotherapists.
 One of their aims is to bring specialist knowledge and information to the public about pelvic, obstetric and gynaecological conditions.

-They have great publications available as free pdf downloads on their website (click on the titles below to go straight to the right webpage for the booklet you are interested in):
+They have great publications available as free pdf to read on their website (click on the titles below to go straight to the right webpage for the booklet you are interested in):

-- Fit and safe: exercise in the childbearing year.
+- Fit and safe to exercise in the childbearing year.
 This booklet is aimed towards any woman in her childbearing year who wishes to exercise safely.
 Includes positive messages about benefits of exercise in pregnancy from ordinary to elite level, Borg Scale, precautions & when to seek help.

 - Pregnancy related Pelvic Girdle Pain for mothers to be and new mothers.
-Formerly known as Symphysis Pubis Dysfunction (SPD) which is now a less used term.
+You may have been told you have Symphysis Pubis Dysfunction (SPD) which is now a less used term.
 This booklet will provide information and advice on managing and treating pain in your back, hips of symphysis pubis, related to your pregnancy.